Zucker School of Medicine at Hofstra/Northwell Internal Medicine Residency Program at Vassar Brothers Medical Center

 Continuity Clinic

-Poughkeepsie Primary Care, a Nuvance Health Medical Practice, serves as one of the continuity clinic sites for our residents and is conveniently located adjacent to Vassar Brothers Medical Center.
-Starting in July 2021 we also have a continuity clinic site at the Castlepoint VA which is located 13 miles south of Vassar Brothers Medical Center.
-Residents are assigned to one site or the other for their primary care experience over the three years.
-Ultimately there will be 9 residents at the Poughkeepsie site (3 residents from each post-graduate year) and 6 residents at the Castlepoint VA site (2 residents from each post-graduate year).
-Both sites serve a diverse population of patients in terms of demographics, socioeconomic status, ethnicity, language, and payer mix.
+P.C.
+Poughkeepsie Primary Care, a Northwell Health Medical Practice, is one of the continuity clinic sites for all our residents and is conveniently located adjacent to Vassar Brothers Medical Center.
+It is a fully academic primary care practice that serves a diverse population of patients in terms of demographics, socioeconomic status, ethnicity, language, and payer mix.
+At this office, every patient is scheduled to see a resident, great steps are taken to ensure continuity in patient care when scheduling appointments, and the wait time for appointments is usually short.
 Residents are encouraged to provide high value, high quality care and routinely perform appropriate ambulatory procedures for their panel of patients such as pelvic and breast exams as well as urgent procedures such as incisions and drainages, injections, and more.
 There is great emphasis placed on the importance of preventive medicine, patient education, communication skills, and patient and resident satisfaction.
+At this site, residents participate in in-office and telemedicine visits and second- and third-year residents take turns providing after-hours phone call coverage for patients of this office.

 Ambulatory Firms